THINGS TO DO IN HINJAWADI

 - Lavasa – 51 km

-Being situated in the Western Ghats of Pune; Lavasa makes a perfect tourist destination, because of its fascinating landscape.
+Situated in the Western Ghats of Pune, Lavasa’s fascinating landscape makes it a perfect tourist destination.

 Discover Pune's storied past with a visit to these sites.

 - Pataleshwar Caves – 17 km